jessereitz/myvote/README.md

 Throughout the course of this project my skill level and comfort level with Django, and, more broadly, Python, have increased drastically.
 My conceptualization and understanding of data models has also improved over the evolution of this project.
 I feel confident these skills will be transferrable to any and all future projects, whether they be written in Django or another web framework.

 ## Installing
-There are ___ main parts to setting up MyVote locally.
+There are 3 main parts to setting up MyVote locally.

+### 1. Database Setup
 First, ensure you have Postgres installed and running on your system.
 I suggest using [Postgress.app](https://postgresapp.com/) but any method of running Postgres should work.
 Once you have Postgres installed and running, you will need to create a database.
 Remember its name, host uri, port number, and username/password (if applicable).
 You will use these later.

+### 2. Install the Application
 Next, set up your local environment:
 1. Clone repo locally
 2. In the root of the cloned repo, create a virtual environment: